micolous/helvetic/firmware.md

 * `001DC9D05221` (hard coded in some strings)

 At the time of writing, only firmware versions 33, 35, 38 and 39 can be downloaded.
 [Fitbit also publish some information about security updates](https://help.fitbit.com/articles/en_US/Help_article/1164).

+This contains all the code which runs on the GainSpan processors.

+The GainSpan EVK (available via support portal) looks like it should be able to dump firmware from the device in 128KB chunks, but this isn't tested.

 ## Notes